tina3008/VocabBuilder/README.md

-# Learn Lingo
+# VocabBuilder

-Learn Lingo is a web app for those who want to find a foreign language teacher.
-The web app allows users to browse, filter and add teachers to their favorites.
+VocabBuilder is a web app dictionary for those who want study Eanglish.
+The web app allows users to browse, filter, add delete and change words from dictionary.

 ## Features

-- Browse a catalog of teachers
+- Browse a catalog of words
-- Filter teachers by languages, price, and levels
+- Filter words by type and letters
-- Add teachers  to favorites
+- Add words  to dictionary
-- View detailed information, images, and reviews for each teachers
-- Book trial lesson through a convenient form
+- Repeat learn selected words by write

 ## Pages

- **Home**: Landing page with an introduction to the service **Teachers**: Main page for browsing and filtering teachers **Favorite**: Page with favorite teachers **NotFound**: Not found page
+ **Recommend**: Page with recommended words to study **Dictionary**: Page with selected words to study **NotFound**: Not found page

 ## Technologies Used